JoshuaChesney/Joshua-Chesney/README.md

 # Joshua-Chesney
-This is a repository contains stuff about me!
+This repository contains stuff about me!